The Honorable Michelle Bowman

-Based in Washington, D.C., at Georgetown University’s McDonough School of Business, the Psaros Center for Financial Markets and Policy has a legacy of impact – from its origins following the 2008 financial crisis to its ongoing expertise on timely issues at the intersection of finance and policy.
+Based in Washington, D.C., at Georgetown University’s McDonough School of Business, the Psaros Center for Financial Markets and Policy is the preeminent destination for unbiased expertise at the intersection of finance and policy.
+The Psaros Center connects policymakers, industry leaders, and scholars through solutions-driven platforms to provide thought leadership and actively contribute to shaping global finance.

 Housed at Georgetown University’s McDonough School of Business, the Psaros Center accomplishes this by: